jon-xu/scSplit/README.md

 ##### 5. Generate genotypes based on the split result
    *a) run python script "genotype.py"*

+   *b) syntax of genotype.py:*

+        -r, --ref, Ref count CSV as output
+        -a, --alt, Alt count CSV as output
+        -p, --psc, generated P(S|C)

-   *b) VCF file ("sc_split.vcf") will be generated for the logarithm-transformed genotype likelihoods for all sample models.*
+   *c) VCF file ("sc_split.vcf") will be generated for the logarithm-transformed genotype likelihoods for all sample models.*

 <br/>